Low degree Lorentz invariant polynomials as potential entanglement invariants for multiple Dirac spinors: The case of five spinors

 Lorentz invariants of degree 2 can be constructed as tensor sandwich contractions involving two copies of $\Psi^{ABCDE}$, however all such polynomials are identically zero due to the antisymmetry of $C$ and $C\gamma^5$.

 The next lowest degree is 4.
 From the above follows that invariants of degree 4 that factorize as a product of two degree 2 polynomials are identically zero.
 Thus it remains to consider the tensor sandwich contractions involving four copies of $\Psi^{ABCDE}$ that do not factorize into two degree 2 polynomials.
 There are 40 inequivalent such ways to pair up the tensor indices of the four copies.
-In writing these sandwich contractions we leave out the summation sign with the understanding that repeated indices are summed over.
-We also suppress the superscript $ABCDE$ of $\Psi$.
-The 40 inequivalent ways to contract the indices are

-For each pairing of tensor indices there are $(2^{10}-2^5)/2+2^5=528$ inequivalent ways to choose the $X$s as either $C$ or $C\gamma^5$.
-Thus there is a total of 21120 ways to construct polynomials by this method.
+These are given in \ref{wides}.
+For each pairing of tensor indices we can consider $(2^{10}-2^5)/2+2^5=528$ ways to choose the $X$s as either $C$ or $C\gamma^5$.
+This gives a total of 21120 ways to construct polynomials by this method.
 Due to the computational difficulty in constructing the polynomials and testing their linear independence no explicit examples are given here.